 Insurance coverage with respect to injuries or accidents while enrolled at EFSC is effected by private contract between an insurance company of choice and the student or parent and is not a requirement of general admission.
 Students enrolled in certain programs, career and technical students, intercollegiate athletes and those enrolled in "high risk" activities are examples of those who will need such insurance.
 Students should check with their campus Admissions and Records Office for insurance application forms provided by carriers specializing in college student insurance.
 Health Sciences students should contact Health Sciences with questions regarding insurance requirements for Health Sciences programs.

 Counseling / EFSCares

-EFSC students are eligible to receive unlimited free telephone assessments and up to three free, individual face-to-face counseling sessions per year.
+EFSC students are eligible to receive unlimited free telephone assessments and up to six free, individual face-to-face counseling sessions per year.
+It's part of our commitment to show you that all of us at EFSC care about students.
 EFSC does not track your information.
-This is a private, confidential service to help you when you need it most.
+This is a private, confidential service designed to help you when you need it most.